gkw0010/EISOST-Sim2Real-Dataset-Release/README.md

 A simple implementation of image style-transfer is included in this repository.
 You can find it in the directory `easycode2style-transfer`.
 A typical usage is

 ```
+# you can change the root of content images and style images in styletransfer.py
+# During style-transfer, style images will be randomly selected and transferred to the content images
 python easycode2style-transfer/styletransfer.py
 ```